piotrmurach/tty-prompt/README.md

 prompt = TTY::Prompt.new
 ```

-and then call `ask` with the question for simple input:
+And then call `ask` with the question for simple input:

 ```ruby
 prompt.ask('What is your name?', default: ENV['USER'])